Eligibility Criteria under Startup India Scheme

 (a) The startup must be working towards – Innovation, Development, Deployment or Commercialisation of New products, processes or services, driven by either technology or intellectual property.

-(b) The startup must aim to develop and commercialize – new product or service or a significantly improved existing product or service that will create or add value to customers or workflow
+(b) The startup must aim to develop and commercialize – A new product or service or a significantly improved existing product or service that will create or add value to customers or workflow

 (c) Startup must not be merely engaged in – Developing products or services which do not have the potential for commercialization, undifferentiated products or services, product or services or processes with no or limited incremental value for customers or workflow.